INTRODUCTION

 No launch may go afloat without a safety kit and paddle.
 Safety kits will be checked after use and annually as part of the club safety audit.
 Use of the safety kit should be reported to the CRSA.

 Additional heel restraints, single hand release line, and bow balls can be found in the workshop.
 It is the responsibility of each crew to check these items along with the integrity of hull and other fittings before boating.
-Any use of spares must be reported to safety@londonrc.org.uk so adequate stocks can be maintained.
+Please contact fleetrepairs@londonrc.org.uk for access to parts.

-A hypothermia prevention box containing dry clothes can be found above the valuables lockers outside the changing rooms.
+A hypothermia prevention box containing dry clothes can be found inside the stores room.
 All use resulting from an incident on the water must be recorded in the incident book and reported via the British Rowing online system.
 Bags are checked yearly at Club Pride Day.

 4. RULES AND RESPONSIBILITIES